-This two-layer chia pudding is a true superfood for breakfast or snack.
-The wild blueberry (bilberry) powder is rich in antioxidants, and the chia seeds are packed with nutritious omega-3 fats.
+This two-layer chia pudding is a true superfood for breakfast or snacks.
+The wild blueberry (bilberry) powder is rich in antioxidants, and the chia seeds are packed with nutritious Omega-3 fats.

 Wild blueberry chia pudding

 1-2 teaspoons of Arctic Flavors wild blueberry powder

 1 cup (240 mL) almond milk